srothgan/supabase-error-translator-js/README.md

 Each error code is translated according to the specified language.

-## Upcoming Error Codes
+## Roadmap

-The library is not finished.
-Upcoming supabase error code translations are:

-- Database (have not yet found them in the docs)
+We’re actively expanding support for additional Supabase error domains.
+Planned translations include:

+- **Database**: Coming soon (pending official documentation).
-- Storage
+- **Storage**: In progress.
-- Realtime
+- **Realtime**: In progress.

 ## Contributing

 Contributions are welcome!
-If you'd like to add support for additional languages or improve existing translations, please submit a pull request.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/new-language/[language code]`
-3. Add your translations
-4. Commit your changes: `git commit -m 'Add support for [language]'`
-5. Push to the branch: `git push origin feature/new-language`
-6. Submit a pull request
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License